vivekdubeydeveloper/movie-rental/README.md

    ```
    mvn verify
    ```
-* Once build is successful,from the maven panel you can run Sync all the project to sync source code with downloaded libs.You can run Main class from Intellij.
+* Once build is successful,from the maven panel you can run Sync all the project to sync source code with maven downloaded libs.To check the code,you can run the Main class from Intellij.

 ## Steps To Build and Run Code without IntelliJ

+* Open command prompt
-* Open command prompt and cd to unzip project folder(movie-rental-master).
+* Run cd(change directory) command to go inside unzip project folder(movie-rental-master) path.
-* You need to verify if JDK,JAVA_HOME and maven is as per above section **Before Build And Run**.
+* You need to verify if JDK,JAVA_HOME and Maven It should be as per above section **Before Build And Run**.
 * Run the below command from command prompt,It will clean,build and run the test cases
    ```
    mvn clean install
    ```
-* For run the test cases only use the below command
+* For running the test cases only use the below command
    ```
    mvn test
    ```